JohnPhm/ai201-project1-unofficial-guide-starter/README.md

 ---

 ## Chunking Strategy
+Looking at the sources, the majority of these sources include short reviews of each food spot.
+These reviews include the type of cuisine, the location, and a short description of what the place has to offer.
+Because of this, the most suitable chunking strategy would be fixed since each of the reviews are relatively the same size in terms of length.
 <!-- Describe your chunking approach with enough specificity that someone else could reproduce it.
      Include:
      - Chunk size (characters or tokens) and why that size fits your documents